codecentricnl/ai-workshop-docs/docs/8-acl-adapter.md

 # Publisher service
 publisher.service.host: http://localhost:${mockServerPort}
 ```
-and also add these dependencies
+and also add these dependencies (we need no test scope on the last two as we will use them in runtime code later on)

 ```xml
 <dependency>